 Keep reading to see if they are actually a better alternative…

-Served with a fat dollop of steak butter or smothered in a thick tangy barbecue sauce?
+Served with a fat dollop of steak butter or smothered in a thick tangy barbeque sauce?

 “I seared this steak and slow smoked this brisket for my health,” you could loudly declare while wiping sauce from your chin.